Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 **Cssclass**: `grid-10, grid-20, grid-30, grid-40, grid-15, grid-25, grid-35, grid-45`

 Perfect to arrange any pictures on your page.
-Pictures will use all the same height and keep the full aspect ratio.
+All pictures will use the same height and keep their full aspect ratio.
-Just throw in all your images and forget to fiddle around with spacings or new line breaks between images.
+Just throw in all your images and forget about spacings or new line breaks between images.

 <br>